hassannezam/Student-Performance-Analysis-SQL-PowerBI/README.md

 ---

 ## 📊 Dashboard Presentation
-A summary of the dashboard and insights is available in the presentation:
+A summary of the dashboard and insights is mentioned above.

-👉 See: `presentation/Student_Performance_Dashboard_Presentation.pdf`

 ---